terryhill89/California-Real-Estate-Proposal/README.md

 Real estate is a significant asset class, with investments ranging from residential properties to commercial buildings, industrial facilities, and undeveloped land.
 The real estate market is dynamic and impacted by factors such as economic conditions, demographics, and government policies.
 With the increase in interest rate and house prices, an analysis of real estate market will highlight school and neighborhood characteristics across the state of California.

 ## Dashboard design
 A prototype design of the dashboard is created using the moqups app to design the wireframe of our project's final product.
-Here is the image of the wireframe versus the final dashboard design.
+Here is the image of the wireframe.

 ![](Dashboard wireframe.png)

-versus

 ## SQLite database
 An SQLite database was constructed for this project (Creating_SQLite_Database.ipynb)